 Music...

 In his teens, as a punk rocker, Glenn played the bass in a band called The Vagrants who morphed into the Sugar Ray Five.
-In 1983 they won £10,000 in the BBC1 National Battle of the Bands competition.
-They were then signed to a major label, released a couple of singles and appeared on various TV shows.
+In 1983 they won £10,000 in the BBC 1 National Battle of the Bands competition in front of 7,000 fans at the Hammersmith Odeon (now Apollo).
+The show had 14 million TV viewers on BBC1 and a celebrity judging panel with Paul Gambacini as the head judge.
+The band were then signed to a major label, released a couple of singles and appeared on various TV shows.
 Alas, their all too brief taste of success came and went like Halley’s Comet.

-Glenn's huge sales in the self-help world have given him a great platform to launch a new songwriting career.
-The songs Glenn now writes are inspired by many of the things that have influenced his self-help books and Apps such as Human Consciousness, Spirituality, Shamanism, Ayahuasca, Raising Consciousness, Krishna Consciousness, Peace, Love and Veganism.
+The songs Glenn has written more recently are inspired by many of the things that have influenced his self-help books and Apps such as Human Consciousness, Spirituality, Shamanism, Ayahuasca, Raising Consciousness, Krishna Consciousness, Peace, Love and Veganism.

 Glenn's first new release is a song called The Wayfarer, featuring Dean Rhymes on lead vocals.
 This song tells the story of an inspirational lady called Peace Pilgrim who walked across America many times in the name of Peace.
 Following that in the Spring of 2017 will be a beautiful ballad called Fading Photograph.
 One Love!